dgageot/dockercon16/README.md

-  - If you have `Docker Toolbox`, either open the `Quick Start` terminal or run `docker-machine env` to show the command you have to **run** to point to the Docker Daemon running on VirtualBox.
+  - If you have `Docker Toolbox`, either open the `Quick Start` terminal or run `docker-machine env` to show the command you have to **run** to point to the Docker Daemon running on the VirtualBox VM.

 2. Configure *Docker Compose* to use the first configuration file: